barstoolbluz/floxenvs/jupyterlab/README.md

 This approach allows you to:
 - Customize the JupyterLab configuration
-- Reuse the `jupyterlab-headless` environment without modifying it
+- Reuse the `jupyterlab` environment without modifying it
 - Create different compositions for different deployment scenarios
 - Version control your configuration without the base environment